yichengsu/DALI_CSV/README.md

+# PyTorch DataLoader with DALI and CSV
-This repo shows a demo of how to use DALI(v0.16.0) to read images and label from the CSV config file. `./images` folder provide five images as a small dataset.
+This repo shows a demo of how to use DALI(v0.16.0) to read images and label from the CSV config file.
+`./images` folder provide five images as a small dataset.

 *Allow me to complain first.*